 - Exclusive tickets, retail discounts, and concession discounts at Leafs and Raptors games through Mastercard Insider Benefits

-Even better, both cards are eligible for a $120 annual fee rebate each year provided you open and maintain a BMO Premium Chequing Account.
-As long as you bank with BMO, your credit card’s basically free.
+Even better, the BMO CashBack World Elite Mastercard is eligible for a $120 annual fee rebate each year, provided you open and maintain a BMO Premium Chequing Account.
+As long as you bank with BMO, your credit card's basically free.

 Motorcycles, RVs, commercial taxis, and limousines (among others) are not eligible for BMO Mastercard Roadside Assistance coverage.